|Paid Vacation||3 weeks paid vacation|

 Outstanding Residents/Fellows nominees should set the standard for displaying exemplary service to patients and/or families; providing outstanding educational or training efforts; providing humanitarian service; and/or, representing the School of Medicine in a manner that surpasses other residents/fellows.
 The Selection Committee will be chosen by the Vice Dean, Graduate Medical Education.

-AOA national honor society has selected Courtney Wellman, MD, Family Medicine PGY-2, Chief Resident and Kate Steele, MD, Assistant Professor in Family and Community Health as new members of the JCESOM chapter.
+AOA national honor society selected Courtney Wellman, MD, then Family Medicine PGY-2, Chief Resident and Kate Steele, MD, Assistant Professor in Family and Community Health as new members of the JCESOM chapter.
 The two were elected by their peers for demonstrating strong academic performance, leadership and professionalism, as well as their ethics and service to the school and community.

 The Family Medicine Center is housed in the Marshall University Medical Center.

 The Marshall University Medical Center provides a technologically advanced focal point for the clinical teaching, outreach and service programs of the Joan C. Edwards School of Medicine.